haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 Segment ID to use during docking -> B
 </a>

-* **Step 4X:** Repeat Step3 as many times to complete the number of molecules you chose in Step2.
-For this unfold the **Third Molecule menu** and additional ones as needed.
+* **Step 4':** Repeat Step4 as many times to complete the number of molecules you chose in Step2.
+For this unfold the **Third/Fourth/Fifth Molecule menu** and additional ones as needed.

 <a class="prompt prompt-info">
 XX molecule: where is the structure provided? -> "I am submitting it"